 | MIT (Most Important Tasks) | Identify 1-3 critical tasks each morning | Covers daily focus only; no capture or deferral system for other commitments |

-Research by Foroughi and colleagues found that interruptions during a writing task reduced essay quality by approximately half a point on a six-point scale [3] — demonstrating that distraction doesn’t merely cost time, it degrades the actual output of your work.
+Research by Foroughi and colleagues found that interruptions during a writing task measurably reduced essay quality scores [3], demonstrating that distraction does not merely cost time.
+It degrades the actual output of the work.

 How to adapt task management minimalism for ADHD and parents

-If traditional task systems already feel like a bad fit, minimalism might be the most natural approach — not a compromise.
+If traditional task systems already feel like a bad fit, minimalism might be the most natural approach, not a compromise.
 Research on ADHD and executive function consistently shows that deficits in organizational planning and task persistence are core features of the condition, not just secondary frustrations [5].
+Russell Barkley’s handbook positions executive dysfunction (working memory, response inhibition, planning) at the center of the disorder, not on the periphery [5, ch.
+16].
 The three-container system sidesteps both problems by keeping the architecture simple enough to use on autopilot.

 For ADHD, reduce the Active List to three items and make each one as specific as possible.
 “Work on report” becomes “write the introduction section of Q1 report.”
 Specificity reduces the executive function load of figuring out what to do when you sit down.
-For more depth on systems built for different cognitive styles, explore the guide on task management for ADHD.
+For more depth on systems built for different cognitive styles, explore the guide on task management for ADHD, and pair it with brain dumping for productivity for capture-side hygiene.

 For working parents, the core adaptation is accepting that your Active List might reset mid-day when kids get sick or daycare calls.
 The three-container system works here because recovering from an interruption means looking at five items or fewer, not scrolling through 40.
 A simpler list means less cognitive effort to re-engage.
 When your system is small enough to hold in your head, you can pick it back up from anywhere.

-A minimalist system’s greatest advantage isn’t efficiency — it’s recoverability, meaning how fast you get back on track after life interrupts.
+A minimalist system’s greatest advantage is not efficiency.
+It is recoverability, meaning how fast you get back on track after life interrupts.

 Ramon’s take